jackieleng/jackieleng.github.io/about.md

 As a certain strongman on Youtube once said: *"Become the strongest version of yourself"*.
-Because of my dedication to self-improvement, I've taken up blogging as a means to share (hopefully) interesting information and to improve my own writing skills.
+Because of my dedication to self-improvement, I've taken up blogging as a means to share information which I hope people may find useful, and to improve my own writing skills.